In this guide, you will learn how to create mobile push notifications.

 Once you set up the integration, you can prepare and send your mobile campaign.

 Go to Messages → Messages → select the Mobile Push section in the left sidebar.
-Click the Create Mobile Push button.
+Click the New Mobile Push button.

 Fill in the following fields: